← Back to the advice centre

 What are the pros and cons of having a flip phone?

-Throughout this blog, you may have noticed that we have referred to the folding phone in two terms, the flip phone and the fold phone.
+Throughout this article, you may have noticed that we have referred to the folding phone in two terms, the flip phone and the fold phone.
 Folding phones tend to be more expensive, they fold across going left to right and make the phone appear bigger in width.
 A flip phone flips upwards like the classic devices from the 90’s, they make the phone longer in height because it’s two screens sitting on top of each other.
 (For the rest of this blog, we will be referring to these types of phones as folding phones.)

 Folding phones can change from a regular smartphone size to a smaller and easier-to-transport shape.
 This makes them easier to transport in bags and pockets and they are literally tiny squares.
 The screen of a folding phone is the same quality and performance as a standard smartphone, there will be no difference in other features like taking photos, taking calls and more.
 A benefit that folding phones have compared to standard smartphones is that they can be propped up to take hands-free images wherever making your photos even better!